 The online edition

 The letters published here come from Levi’s private archive, which was opened for this specific research, and from the various European archives of the correspondents, when such exist.
 Levi’s interlocutors were intellectuals and former deportees, such as the Austrians Hermann Langbein and Jean Améry; former prisoners such as Emil Davidovic (Rabbi Mendi in If This Is a Man); authors such as Albrecht Goes and Hans Jurgen Fröhlich; Hety Schmitt-Maass, a fervent reader, journalist, and politician; and even a Wehrmacht officer, Ferdinand Meyer, who worked at the laboratory of Buna-Monowitz (Auschwitz III), where Levi was pressed into service for a few months during his imprisonment at the camp.
 Levi never mentioned Meyer in If This Is a Man; years later, he wrote the story “Vanadium” in The Periodic Table about him.
 There are also roughly forty individual readers, male and female, with whom Levi exchanged one or two letters (sometimes many more): university students, professionals, even fans, almost exclusively from West Germany.
 In fact, apart from two chapters from Ist das ein Mensch? that were published in the magazine Sinn und Form in early 1961, If This Is a Man was never published in East Germany, despite attempts by Joachim Meinert and Fred Wander (a writer and former deportee, and the author of The Seventh Well) in the early 1980s.
-This correspondence, too, can be found onLeviNeT
+This correspondence, too, can be found onLeviNeT.

 And lastly, perhaps the loveliest and most significant correspondence included here is the one with Heinz Riedt, formerly a partisan fighter in Padua alongside Otello Pighin, then a scholar and translator of Carlo Goldoni and Ruzante, as well as of Carlo Emilio Gadda, Italo Calvino, Beppe Fenoglio, Gianni Rodari, Vasco Pratolini, and Pier Paolo Pasolini.
 It was a correspondence about languages, words, the type of German spoken in the Camp in If This Is a Man, the imaginary paradoxical slang in Natural Histories, intertwined with reflections on Europe and their similar political and partisan experiences in the Action Party, the story of Riedt’s flight from East Berlin, the difficulties of living off intellectual work alone, the editorial relationships between Italy and Germany; and, last but not least, it is the story of a friendship.
 Levi’s correspondence with Heinz Riedt up until 1968 will also be published in book form by Einaudi.